-We look for essays, interviews and articles about people who work in our consumable culture.
+We look for essays, interviews and articles about people who work in our consumable culture of food and beverage.

 Nonfiction only.
 Personal essays, story-driven interview profiles and narrative nonfiction journalism.
 No PR puff pieces.
+No recipes or how-to.
 No fiction, poetry or hybrid work, please.

 What we pay:

 At this time, we offer an honorarium of $50 upon publication via Paypal or mailed check.
 We are an unpaid volunteer team and raise our funds through Patreon.
 We promote your work generously through the website, radio, social media, and other media platforms where we can.

 When we publish your work, we acquire first North American serial rights.
 Essentially, this means The Dirty Spoon Radio Hour & Journal will be the first to publish your work in North America, and after that, all rights revert to you, the writer.
 For anthologies and special projects, we will ask your permission before reprinting any of your work.

 - If you accepted my pitch, does that mean you have accepted my piece for publication?
 No. We need to read and assess the final manuscript to officially accept it for publication.

 - Do you accept previously published work?
 Yes, we do on a select basis.
 We also ask that you coordinate with the publication or platform where it was previously published to grant rights to you and us to reprint it and reproduce the work for our show.